moysklad/api-remap-1.2-doc-in/source/includes/_general.md

 # Kladana JSON API

+Please note that our API docs may include untranslated content.
+We kindly recommend using a translator tool.
+Apologies for any inconvenience caused

 ## Authentication

 You can integrate Kladana using the Kladana JSON API.
 To do this, you first need to log in to Kladan.
 Kladana supports authentication using the Basic Auth protocol and an access token.